Several weeks ago, after my regular bible study meeting, my leader asked me to consider becoming a leader myself.

 Several things going on in this Ask from God and My Obedience.

-Here’s the real truth: I’m glad God asked me to DO again.
+Here’s the hard truth: I’m glad God asked me to DO again.

-Since the year of the pruning and then Him asking me to lay down my writing last spring, it’s kinda been a while since He invited me to DO something.
+After a long season of pruning followed by Him asking me to lay down my writing last spring, it’s kinda been a while since He invited me to DO something.

 Give up something?
 A lot of things?
 Yes.